gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 {% include notes.html content="You will require a set of RRAP-IS AWS credentials to be able to upload data to the AWS S3 data store.
 See details on the dataset metadata page obtaining AWS credentials." %}

 Dataset files can be uploaded once the metadata record is created.
 Users can choose between using a GUI or command line.
 The AWS web console (GUI) can be used for files/folders up to 5GB in size.
-Larger files should be uploaded using WinSCP or AWS CLI.
+Larger files should be uploaded using a program like WinSCP or the AWS CLI.
 ___
 ### Uploading data via AWS Web Console
 Click on the *Upload data* tab.